Empathy How-To in Early Recovery

 About The Author

-Shoshana is a pre-licensed clinician supervised by Jeremy Mast, MS, MDiv, LMFT, CSAT (LMFT 90961).
+Shoshana is a licensed clinician (ASAT) supervised by Jeremy Mast, MS, MDiv, LMFT, CSAT (LMFT 90961).
 Shoshana works primarily with individual adults.
 Her experience includes trauma, sex addiction, betrayal trauma, as well as a variety of mental health concerns.
 Shoshana enjoys exploring new adventures in nature and spending time with family and friends.

 Shoshana Thaler